-As of September 30, 2021, the Company had approximately \$0.6 million in its operating bank account, and working capital of approximately \$1.0 million.
+As of March 31, 2022, the Company had approximately \$0.16 million in its operating bank account, and working capital of approximately \$0.38 million.
 On September 30, 2021, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$250,000.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Company's Sponsor or an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans, as defined below (see Note 5).
-As of September 30, 2021, there were no amounts outstanding under any Working Capital Loans.
+On March 8, 2022, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$250,000.
+On March 8, 2022, the Sponsor agreed to provide the Company with loans in order to finance transaction costs in connection with a Business Combination, the Company's Sponsor or an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans, as defined below (see Note 5).
+As of March 31, 2022, there were no amounts outstanding under any Working Capital Loans.

-Based on the foregoing, management believes that the Company will have sufficient working capital and borrowing capacity to meet its needs through the earlier of the consummation of a Business Combination or one year from this filing.
-Over this time period, the Company will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.
+Based on the foregoing, it is possible that the approximately \$0.16 million in cash held outside the Trust Account might not be sufficient to allow the Company to operate for at least 12 months from the issuance of these financial statements, assuming that a Business Combination is not consummated during that time.
+Until consummation of its Business Combination, the Company will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.